CBSS Science, Research and Innovation Agenda

 - Declaration on the Occasion of the 25th Anniversary of the Council of the Baltic Sea States adopted on 20 June 2017 during the CBSS Reykjavík Ministerial.

 Therefore, CBSS Science, Research and Innovation Agenda is built on decade-long transnational reflections regarding the most optimal solutions for enhanced Baltic Sea Region-wide cooperation in the higher education and research domains with an aim to further strengthen the vision enshrined in the CBSS long-term priority Sustainable & Prosperous Region.
-Its current core implementation pillars are Baltic Science Network, Baltic TRAM and Science Princess Global Campaign for Women & Girls in Science.
+Its current core implementation pillars are Baltic Science Network and Baltic TRAM.

 Likewise, the CBSS Science, Research and Innovation Agenda´s activities support a vision of the Baltic Sea Region as a renown European hub of innovation, test-bed for cutting edge solutions and emerging global point of gravity defining frontier research.